July 23, 1985

 Like Roudy, Reagan heads her country’s delegation to the U.N.
 Decade for Women Conference in Nairobi, now at its mid-point.

 Yesterday, as has been the case for much of the past week, larger political questions overshadowed the conference’s work on more general women’s concerns.
 Palestinian and other Arab delegates, except for Egypt, walked out on the plenary speech by chief Israel delegate Sarah Doron, and then staged a hallway protest chanting “Palestine is Arab,” “Zionists go away.”
 In committee, the question of the Palestinians was emotionally debated.
 The PLO, SWAPO, Nicaragua and Cuba attacked the United States for introducing a statement against terrorism.
 Reagan later described the statement as a “political ploy” to help the United States in its horse trading on other sore points in the draft conference document, notably references to apartheid, the Palestinians and Zionism as a form of racism in the litany of international evils.

-“The only way women can decide important maters is to be in decision-making positions.
+“The only way women can decide important matters is to be in decision-making positions.
 And the only way they can get there is to first fight discrimination.”

-Roudy has built an unfounded office called the State Secretariat for Women into a four-story operation with a staff of more than 130, 35 consultants and 22 regional delegates.
+Roudy has built an unfunded office called the State Secretariat for Women into a four-story operation with a staff of more than 130 employees, 35 consultants and 22 regional delegates.

 Her budget is about $16.2 million, and polls show her to be among the government’s most popular ministers.

 Reagan said she spoke for her father’s administration in opposing the idea of a national commission on women’s rights.

 “I think it’s time we integrated women into policymaking within all of the federal government and I would rather have two or three women in the cabinet than have a commission,” Reagan said, adding that state and city governments were free to have such arrangements and that many did.